rexim/rexim.me/posts/firefox-bookmarks-to-org-mode.md

   `text/x-moz-place-container` usually don't have this property;
 * `title` &mdash; a title of a bookmark folder or a bookmark.

-With the omitted unnecessary properties the JSON will look this:
+With some properties omitted, the JSON looks like this:

     {
         "title": "Bookmarks Toolbar",